 How to Make Pecan Pie Cheesecake

-2. In a medium bowl, stir together graham cracker crumbs, sugar, butter, and salt until well combined.
+1. To make the crust, preheat the oven to 350°F. Wrap wide, heavy-duty aluminum foil around the outside bottom and up the sides of a 9-inch springform pan.
+In a medium bowl, stir together the graham cracker crumbs, sugar, butter, and salt until well combined.

-3. Press the mixture into the bottom and about 1 inch up the sides of a springform pan using the bottom of a glass to create an even layer.
+2. Press the mixture into the bottom and about 1 inch up the sides of the prepared pan using the bottom of a glass or measuring cup to create an even layer.
 Place the springform pan on a rimmed baking sheet.
 Bake for 10 minutes.
-Remove and let cool while making the filling.
+Remove the crust from the oven and let cool while making the filling.

 Frequently Asked Questions